mapsplugin/cordova-plugin-googlemaps/README.md

   - Add: Use `android-support-library-v4`
   - Fix: `cordova-plugin-gooelmaps.CordovaGoogleMaps is already defined warning` message.
   - Update: `com.googlemaps.ios@2.6.0` is required.
 Please reinstall the plugin.
+  - Add: This plugin messages are localized for English and Japanese.

 ---